melvincwng/mini-pets/README.md

 # Updates log

 - Updates to the game will be published here: https://sites.google.com/view/mini-pets-news
+- As of 20/05/2023:
+  - We have currently 2200+ downloads in Google Play Store & 750+ browsers plays in itch.io 🎉
 - As of 25/12/2022:
   - Mini Pets's latest version is **Version 2.1**
   - We have currently 2100+ downloads in Google Play Store & 650+ browsers plays in itch.io :D